 5. Eat breakfast to spark your energy

 The jury is still out on whether breakfast is the most important meal of the day.
-But research does say that skipping this first meal can negatively affect your energy and ability to pay attention throughout the day.
+But does say that skipping this first meal can negatively affect your energy and ability to pay attention throughout the day.

 Food is fuel.
 Give your body some calories to put it into action at the start of the day.